snowyu/amforth/trunk/doc/source/TG/recipes/Interrupt-ISR-AVR8.rst

 All interrupts are available for forth interrupts.

 ``int!`` (and friends) uses the interrupt address from the data sheet as an index, but points to a different address in EEPROM.

-Interrupts are processed in two stages.
-First stage is a simple low-level processing routine.
-The low-level generic interrupt routine stores the index of the interrupt in a CPU register.

-The inner interpreter checks *every* time it is entered the register for a non-Null value.
-If it is set the interrupt processing routine is activated.
-It uses the interrupt number and calculates the index into the EEPROM based interrupt vector table.
-This table is identical to the atmega interrupt table in the flash except that it holds the XT of the forth words that will be started for the interrupt.
+The index number is always identical to the interrupt number found in the data sheets.

 .. seealso:: :ref:`Upload` to deal with the register names.